The Convenience of Compassion

-Earlier this year in June, in my home town of London, a tragedy occurred in which the current death toll stands at 80 people, but the reality is that many more are still missing.
+Earlier this year in June, in my home town of London, a tragedy occurred for which the current death toll stands at 80 people, but the reality is that many more are still missing.
 The tragedy I am speaking of is the Grenfell Tower fire.

 But praise God, not everybody died.